 What is Esterházy Torta: Hungarian layered cream cake with cognac or vanilla buttercream and layers of almond or walnut sponge cake, covered with white fondant glaze and chocolate.

 What is Ruszwurm cream cake: Hungarian egg cream cake with thin layers of pastry on top and bottom.
-Exclusively sold at Cafe Ruszwurm.
+Exclusively sold at Café Ruszwurm.

-What is Flódni: traditional Hungarian Jewish cake.
+What is Flódni: a traditional Hungarian Jewish cake.
 There are four layers of flavours: plum jam, walnut, apple, and poppy seed.
 A layer of sweet pastry separates each flavour.

 5 & 6.
 Hungarian pancakes: Palascinta and Gundel Palacsinta